Carnation Walling - Wall Rebar

 Add vertical rebar

-For external walls (both 8" and 12" cavity) the primary vertical rebar always has its center 5-3/4" from the outside edge of the wall concrete (ie 5-3/4" from the house outline reference line).
-This corresponds to being just inside (nearer the center of the wall) compared with horizontal 1/2" rebar that is in the inner position on the 8" cavity plastic wall tie tube.
+For external walls (both 8" and 12" cavity) the primary vertical rebar always has its center 5-1/2" from the outside edge of the wall concrete (ie 5-1/2" from the house outline reference line).
+The calculated position is actually 5-3/4", but I have chosen to offset it a bit to provide more concrete covering for the rebar on the inside.
+The vertical rebar position corresponds to being just inside (nearer the center of the wall) compared with horizontal 1/2" rebar that is in the inner position on the 8" cavity plastic wall tie tube.

 Secondary vertical rebar when required is at the following locations